 Promoting the circular economy via a collaboration with Vestiaire Collective

 The brand has collaborated with Vestiaire Collective to promote circular fashion and has set up direct shipping to give Claudie Pierlot items a second chance.
 This latest innovation allows individuals to send items to others and therefore minimises the number of deliveries, which lowers the carbon footprint.
-In order to promote a circular economy, Claudie Pierlot will also offer a €10 voucher to people who sell the brand's items.
+In order to promote a circular economy and support this project, Claudie Pierlot will also offer a €10 voucher to people who sell the brand's items during the scheme's initial 3 launch months.

-In 2018, Claudie Pierlot launched a full scope carbon footprint, as always with the purpose of reducing its environmental impact.
-The results will help us to establish an action plan by the end of 2019.
-The key objectives are to identify and rank the emission sources of the label and to create a 3 to 5-year roadmap in order to adhere to the global trajectory of 2 degrees, with the aim of reducing global warming.
-In parallel, by the end of 2019 specifications will be finalised for sourcing environmentally-friendly materials for our store openings and renovations, such as FSC-certified flooring or paint with an A+ rating.
+In 2018, Claudie Pierlot launched a full scope carbon footprint, as always with the purpose of reducing its environmental impact and these results were shared at the end of 2019.
+We are now in the follow-up phase of our action plan for reducing carbon emissions.
+The key objectives were to identify and rank the label's emission sources and to create a 3 to 5-year roadmap in order to adhere to the global trajectory of 2 degrees, with the aim of reducing global warming.
+It includes, for example, the renovation of some of our points of sale or the widespread use of more eco-friendly packaging.
+In parallel, by the end of 2019, specifications were finalised for sourcing environmentally-friendly materials for our store openings and renovations, such as FSC-certified flooring or paint with an A+ rating.

 With our factories